log-ical/sp-discordrelay/README.md

 # sp-discordrelay

-Discord ⇄ Server interaction made for CS:S
+Discord ⇄ Server interaction for the Source Engine

 # Installation